-CADD 2383 Advanced CAD-Mechanical (3) (Last year's course prefix/number CAD 248)
+CADD 2383 Advanced CAD-Mechanical (3)

 Prerequisite: Computer Aided Design 2380 or the equivalent.
 Advanced uses of the electronic computer as an aid to the designer are studied.
 Special emphasis is given to three-dimensional design, specifically mechanical.
 Menu and library construction will be practiced while using the interactive graphic systems.
 Laboratory fee.
 (2 Lec., 4 Lab.)